Home Depot says about 53 million email addresses stolen in breach

 Home Depot shares closed up 1.6 percent at $97.29 per share on Thursday on the New York Stock Exchange.

-(Reporting by Devika Krishna Kumar in Bangalore; Editing by Rodney Joyce and Joyjeet Das)
+(Reporting by Devika Krishna Kumar in Bangalore; Editing by Rodney Joyce, Joyjeet Das and Cynthia Osterman)